Judge declines to dismiss prosecutors from the case against alleged Charlie Kirk shooter Tyler Robinson - Local News 8

 (CNN) — A Utah County prosecutor’s office will be allowed to continue building its death penalty case against Charlie Kirk’s alleged killer, Tyler Robinson, despite the defense’s claims that it mishandled a potential conflict of interest.

-Robinson’s defense attorneys had asked for the entire Utah County Attorney’s Office to be recused from the case, arguing that the presence of a lead prosecutor’s child at the event where Kirk was assassinated had tainted the office’s decisions in the case.
+Robinson’s defense attorneys had asked for the entire Utah County Attorney’s Office to be recused from the case, arguing that the presence of a lead prosecutor’s child at the event where Kirk was assassinated had tainted the office’s decisions.
 But a judge on Tuesday ruled the child’s attendance “did not materially influence” prosecutors’ actions.

 During a split two-day hearing earlier this year, deputy attorney Chad Grunander testified his child attended the Turning Point USA event where Kirk was shot last year.
 The 18-year-old, who is a student at Utah Valley University where the event was held, did not see the fatal moment or witness anybody in the crowd who may have been a suspect, prosecutors argued.